shakes76/PatternAnalysis-2024/recognition/GFNet_s4641938/README.md

 # Report & Process Documentation
 ###
-I began by using the model code GFNet, attempting to run it using the Adam.
+Given the scale of the problem, while it is possible to add several sets of GFNet blocks together, the first choice was to try 1 GFNet block given the scale of the dataset and problem.
+Some of the important initial parameters used were:
+- **Learning Rate**: 0.01
+- **Epochs**: 100
+- **Optimizer**: Adam
+- **Loss Function**: Cross-Entropy Loss

+A learning rate of 0.01 caused the loss to significantl oscillate during training, and struggled to converge, so the learning rate was reduced to 0.001, then 0.00001.

+100 epochs resulted in a model that was capable of perfect accuracy on the training set, but only 54% on the test set, which resulting in a far too overfitted model - therefore the epochs were reduced and models were saved based on the best accuracy at the time.

+When the overfitting was still a notable issue, Adam was changed to AdamW to attempt to help the model generalise by making it choose the parameters that generalised the model best.

 ### Challenges
 The main challenge with this model has been overfitting.
-This can be seen on the plot of training versus test accuracy.
+Overfitting can easily be seen on the plot above:
+(training accuracy goes to ~1.0, while test accuracy stagnates around ~0.62).

 Various methods into data pre-processing and model scaling were investigated:
-- **Pre-processing**: Gaussian noise, Random Erasure, Color Jitter
+- **Pre-processing**: Modifying the training data by adding Gaussian noise, Random Erasure, Color Jitter
-- **Model**: Mixture of complex GFNet Pyramid scaling models to simplistic GFNets
+- **Model**: Mixture of complex multi-layer GFNet Pyramid models to simplistic single-layer GFNets
-- **Dropout**: Adding dropout layers and adapting
+- **Dropout**: Adding dropout and normalisation layers and tested various levels

-More complex models did little to help with
+More complex models did no help convergence, since the issue was overfitting.

 Throughout the process I added various different levels of dropout: In GFNet there are 2 values for GFNet (drop_rate and drop_path_rate).
 'drop_rate' refers to a flat dropout rate in each global filter layer, while drop_path_rate refers to a linearly increasing drop rate.